linxinshi/EntityRetrievalTAS/README.md

 ## comments
 1. The TAS approach is implemented in a backtracking way to speed up the retrieval. (see function get_sas_prob() and mlmSas() in lib_metric.py)

 2. From our own experience, the TAS approach is more effective in helping retrieval models scroing against the single catchall field.
-Replacing the normalized weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 may obtain more consistently stable performance on non-keyword based queries.
+Replacing the normalizing weights (1-alpha)/(1-alpha^{k}) by a small weight between 0 and 1 (e.g. 1/300) may obtain more consistently stable performance on verbose queries such as natural language questions.

+3. The quality of index will greatly affect the performance.
+After this the parameter alpha and the normalizing weight may affect the performance a bit (-/+ 5%).

-3. Currently we are trying some varities that have better performance.
+4. Currently we are trying some varities that have better performance.

 ## contact
 Xinshi Lin (xslin@se.cuhk.edu.hk)